yochaigal/cairn/wip/2e/setting-seeds.md

 - **Dead End**: Leads to a remote or isolated location.
 - **Encounter**: The risk of peril is increased.
 Roll on the Wilderness Event table an extra time, and the chance of getting lost increases by a step.
 - **Hidden**: A path not appearing on any known maps.
 Learning about them always require some kind of cost.
 Additionally, chance of getting lost increases by a step.
-- **Shortcut**: A path that provides a significant boost in speed to an existing POI.
+- **Shortcut**: A path that provides a significant boost in speed to another POI.

 > Some paths may lead to POIs that allow the PCs to see more of the world than what appears on their map.